 To be successful in black and white landscape photography you need to practice one thing in particular.
 Separation.
 By ensuring that each component in your composition is separated you avoid the perception of elements ‘melting’ together.

 In landscape photography, separating layers, like sea stacks, from each other helps the viewer’s eye to navigate from one sea stack to the other.
 Otherwise, everything becomes one big mass, where the sea stacks hide behind each other, and you cannot see where one sea stack ends, and the next begins.
 This is especially true in black and white photography, where you only have the monochrome color range to work with.

 When you are at the location, try to change your point of view to figure out where your subject’s form is most distinct and salient.
 Moving around gives you immense possibilities to work with enhancing both the perception of form and depth.

-When capturing your subject, you can benefit from paying attention to the tonality of each color.
-If your scene only consists of bright colors tones, (like bright yellow, bright green bright red or bright blue), they will all convert into the brighter tones of gray, and you will get a photo without tonal contrast.
+Another way to think about separation is to consider the tonal contrast of the elements in the photo.
+If you have a scene that only consists of bright colors tones, they will all convert into brighter tones of gray, and you will get a photo without tonal contrast.

 Light in Black and White Photography